 The triangulation I describe here could potentially reveal genetic information to another private citizen.
 It does not reflect what insurance companies, employers, or government entities can see.
-In the United States, employment and insurance discrimination based on genetic status is prohibited by GINA (the Genetic Information Nondiscrimination Act of 2008).
+In the United States, employment and medical insurance (but not life insurance) discrimination based on genetic status is prohibited by GINA (the Genetic Information Nondiscrimination Act of 2008).
 A bill, H.R.
 1313, was recently introduced in the House of Representatives that would weaken those protections.
 I describe how you can resist the bill here.

 This post has been updated as follows:

 - On 2 April, 2018, to include the chromosome browser at MyHeritage.

 - On 8 May, 2018, to clarify that life insurance companies, unlike health insurance companies, can use genetic information to make policy decisions.